-EXCAVATION INFOR RMATION PROFILE●
+• EXCAVATION INFOR RMATION PROFILE O

 FIELD CONTACT RICHARD HARROV FIELD PHONE 555-555-5555

 TYPE OF WORK PLANTING TREES

 WORK DONE FOR CITY OF MINNEAPOLIS

 JOB NUMBER

 DURATION 2 DAYS •

 EXPLOSIVES N \$ TUNNEL/BORE N \$

-RIGHT OF WAY Y • AREA MARKED N \$
+RIGHT OF WAY Y \$ AREA MARKED N 🗘

 8. Duration - An estimate of how long you plan on being at the job site.
 A locate ticket is valid for 14 calendar days.
 If the duration of the work will extend beyond 14 calendar days, you must request an update on the ticket at least 48 hours, excluding weekends and holidays, prior to the expiration of the 14 day period (unless arrangements are made with the affected operators to periodically remark).
-If the project will exceed 6 months,
+If the project will exceed 6 months, a new ticket must be sought prior to the expiration of the 6 month period.

-- a new ticket must be sought prior to the expiration of the 6 month period. - Explosives GSOC must ask whether explosives will be used in an effort to assist gas and pipeline facility operators. - 10.
+- 9. Explosives GSOC must ask whether explosives will be used in an effort to assist gas and pipeline facility operators. - 10.
 Tunneling & Boring You must advise if you will use any means of tunneling horizontally without disturbing the ground above, also known as trenchless construction. - 11.
 Right of Way (ROW) GSOC defines the ROW as the area on, below, or above a public roadway, highway, street, cartway, bicycle lane, and public sidewalk in which the government unit has an interest, including other dedicated rights-of-way for travel purposes and utility easements of government units.
 Make sure you are familiar with the ROW in the area you are working.
 Please note that the ROW is not the same as an easement. - 12.
-White Paint Has the area been marked with white paint or flags, unless found to be impractical? - 13.
-Street Address of Work Site Be careful to accurately describe the following. - County name - City/Township name
+White Paint Has the area been marked with white paint or flags, unless found to be impractical? - Street Address of Work Site Be careful to accurately describe the following. - County name - City/Township name - Street address of the work site.

-Street address of the work site.
+You must use the physical address of the

-You must use the physical address of the excavation site, not your mailing address.
+excavation site, not your mailing address.
 "Blanket tickets" are not an acceptable practice.
 If you are a subcontractor and you are excavating, protect yourself and your company by processing a ticket.
-The general contractors' ticket does not apply to anyone except for the general contractor.
-GSOC recommends a homeowner not to obtain a ticket for an excavator doing work on their behalf.
+Creating your own ticket reduces the risk of miscommunication of important information between the general contractor and subcontractor.
+GSOC also recommends a homeowner not to obtain a ticket for an excavator doing work on their behalf.
 The Excavator should obtain its own ticket.